Skip to main content

 2. Age and Mileage:

-Age and mileage are two of the most critical contributors to depreciation.
+Age and mileage are two of the most critical car depreciation factors.
 A newer car with high mileage may still depreciate faster than an older car with low mileage.
 On average, cars in the UAE are driven between 15,000 to 25,000 km per year, which can significantly affect resale value.

 3. Condition and Maintenance History: